bpoulliot/ollama-intel-arc/README.md

 ```

 ### ollama-intel-arc Image
-If there are new updates in ipex-llm[cpp] or oneAPI or GPU drivers, you may want to update the Ollama image and containers, to stay updated.
+If there are new updates in the [ipex-llm docker image](https://hub.docker.com/r/intelanalytics/ipex-llm-inference-cpp-xpu), you may want to update the Ollama image and containers, to stay updated.

 First check any containers running the docker image, and remove them
 ```bash